FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_06_exposingapp.md

 ## Objective:

-1. Expose your deployment to external of cluster.
+1. Expose your Deployment to external of cluster.

 2. We have covered Kubernetes clusterIP svc in previous chapter, in this chapter, we focus on expose application to cluster external service which are NodePort, LoadBalancer and Ingress.

-3. Before We can continue, let's create a deployment first with
+3. Before We can continue, let's create a Deployment first with

 ```bash
 kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --replicas=2